-It’s now 35 years since Prince Charles began courting Lady Diana Spencer; less than 20 since her death following a car accident in a Paris underpass.
-But already it feels as if – slowly, cautiously – she is beginning to pass into history.
+It’s now nearly 40 years since Prince Charles began courting Lady Diana Spencer; more than 20 since her death following a car accident in a Paris underpass.
+It feels as if – slowly, cautiously – she is beginning to pass into history.
 To look back to the early days of her public life is to realise how far we have come.

 It was 1980 when the 32-year-old Charles encountered the 19-year-old Lady Diana Spencer, youngest daughter of Earl Spencer, at a weekend house party.
 They had met before, since Charles had been involved with her elder sister, Sarah, but then Diana had been a mere 16 – and now, Charles was under pressure to find a bride.
 His beloved mentor Lord Mountbatten, recently assassinated by the paramilitary Provisional IRA, had urged Charles to “choose a suitable, attractive and sweet-charactered girl before she met anyone else she might fall for”.
 It was Diana’s tragedy to be chosen for what she did not have – experience, any sign of independent opinions – rather than for any more positive qualities.